lingsihui/ip/docs/README.md

  _**Important tips**_ :
  * Invalid task to be deleted includes:
- Missing task Number to be deleted, and task Number parameter larger than task size.
+ Missing task Number to be deleted,task Number is not a number and task Number parameter larger than task size.
     * e.g. : `done`,
      outcome: